Table of content

 Overcome Tech Talent Scarcity

-Finding software developers with the required expertise can be a daunting affair.
+Hiring remote developers with the required expertise can be a daunting affair.
 This is particularly true if you’re based in the US, which is currently struggling with a major tech talent crunch.

 Hire In The Shortest Time

-When you’re hiring software developers, you have to go through the mundane process of putting up ads, holding interviews, evaluation, shortlisting candidates, and onboarding.
+When you’re hiring remote software developers, you have to go through the mundane process of putting up ads, holding interviews, evaluation, shortlisting candidates, and onboarding.
 They are time-consuming and time is a luxury that startups couldn’t afford to waste.

 Instead, you’ll cut short the hiring process when you turn to a remote IT staffing agency.
 All are sorted out by the outsourcing agency.